 For Zeman this was a betrayal.
 Lazio was his big chance.
 He never imagined that he would be sacked.
 Some fans saw him sit down and cry after being told by Zoff he was no longer manager.
 What probably made it worse was the fact that the team started playing well again under Zoff and managed to reach fourth place.

-The drop that broke the camel’s back was Tenerife.
-Lazio had scored opening goal, went under twice but managed to come back only to melt away and lose 5-3.
+The straw that broke the camel’s back was Tenerife.
+Lazio had scored the opening goal, fell behind twice but managed to come back only to melt away and lose 5-3.
 The Czech was the great culprit.
 Signori stated at the end of the game “Scored three away goals, no team in the world would have been kicked out.
-Diego Fuser was even more drastic: “This time it’s not the player fault, they must be sought elsewhere.
+Diego Fuser was even more drastic: “This time it’s not the players' fault, it must be sought elsewhere.
 As for the tactical attitude, ask the coach.
 It is useless to bring players who do not follow him in training.
 Those who do not listen must stay at home”.
 The Zeman bubble had burst.

 After being fired Zeman said: “Without Lazio I’m a destroyed man, I have never done so badly.
 I’m disappointed but not with myself.
 I’ve always given everything I had to Lazio.
 I must have made a few mistakes: the main one was that I wasn’t convincing enough”.